AeonGames/AeonEngine/README.md

 PB's text files are a build in feature, anything else would require a tool to either convert to it, directly to binary protocol buffers or use a proprietary format.
 That takes time and Google already solved the problem.
-Do feel free to write your own convertion tool though.
+Do feel free to write your own conversion tool though.

 ### Why are there so many "Linux Build Fix" commits?